Not That Funny: Background

 Buckingham performed his vocal part on the ground in a push-up position to achieve the desired vocal take.
-He also insisted on recording the vocals in a replica of his own personal bathroom, which was installed in Studio D of the LA Village Recorder.
-Engineer and co-producer Ken Caillat taped a microphone to the bathroom's tile floor to satisfy Buckingham's request.
+He also insisted on recording the vocals in a replica of his own personal bathroom, which was installed in Studio D of the Village Recorder studio in Los Angeles.
+To satisfy Buckingham's request, Ken Caillat, who served as the album's co-producer and engineer, taped a microphone to the bathroom's tile floor.
+Each chorus features slightly different lyrics, which comprise terse statements centered around chastisement.
+Buckingham commented that the song's lyrics were directed at Stevie Nicks, celebrity culture within the entertainment industry, and the band's image.